+Each application of the $\sqcap$ rule done to compute the $G_i$ increases $n$, and each application of the $\sqcup$ rule increases the size of the atomic hypersequents $G_i$ so we have to compute the maximum number of times those rules are used.

+Applications of the $\sqcup$ rule can, potentially, duplicate the number of $\sqcap$ connectives in the hypersequent, and thus duplicate the steps needed.
+Moreover, since the $\sqcap$ rule has two premises on which the procedure is recursively iterated, each $\sqcap$ operator can also double the number of steps, and so we can bound the number of times the $\sqcap$ rule is used by $2^{(\#\sqcap\text{ operators})2^{\#\sqcup\text{ operators}}}-1$, thus the double exponential.

+Some simplifications are then done to obtain the upper bounds given in the claim, which are easier to manipulate. \end{proof} \begin{cor} The algorithm is in $3$-ExpTime. \end{cor} \begin{proof} The reduction of into has a time complexity linear in $n$ and the sum of the sizes of $\vec{\beta_i}$, and thus is in $2$-ExpTime since those two values can be bounded by a double exponential in the size of $G$.

-where $P$ is a quantifier-free formula with at most $2^{4\times 2^{(q+o)}}(1 + p)$ polynomials of degree at most $d + 1$ and where the size of $\vec{\beta}$ is at most $2^{3\times 2^{(q+o)}}$. \end{clm} \begin{cor} The complexity of the algorithm is elementary. \end{cor} \begin{proof} The algorithm decribed in \cite{GRIGOREV198865} to decide the existential fragment of the first order theory of the real--closed field has a complexity of $M(kd)^{(O(n))^2}$ where $k$ is the number of polynomials in the formula, $d$ the maximal degree of those polynomials, $2^M$ is an upper bound for the absolute value of every coefficients in those polynomials and $n$ the number of variables of those polynomials.
+The algorithm decribed in~\cite{GRIGOREV198865} to decide the existential fragment of the first order theory of the real-closed field has a complexity of $M(kd)^{(O(n))^2}$ where $k$ is the number of polynomials in the formula, $d$ the maximal degree of those polynomials, $2^M$ is an upper bound for the absolute value of every coefficients in those polynomials and $n$ the number of variables of those polynomials.